|IC Markets Broker Features|

 XM uses the market maker business model.
 This business model carries a higher risk because it puts XM in a greater conflict of interest vs other business models like straight through processing.
 In an unregulated business environment, this would be a huge red flag.
 However, for XM we are satisfied that this is less of an issue due to:

-- The FCA has a lot of regulatory requirements in place to manage the risk from conflicts of interest
+- CySEC has a lot of regulatory requirements in place to manage the risk from conflicts of interest

-- To meet FCA requirements, XM has a public Conflict Of Interest Policy that has seeks to appropriately manage conflicts of interest
+- To meet CySEC requirements, XM has a public Conflict Of Interest Policy that has seeks to appropriately manage conflicts of interest

 - XM has a dispute resolution process, and is subject to the Financial Ombudsman Service if a client believes XM has violated their policies